RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 The solution above could also be completed using a stacktrace of chained events, to avoid the confused app B to send a third intent that will look legitimate for the third (or same) app.

+Some Linux files that currently are public shouldn't be anymore on Android, and should be then restricted.

+It could be argued that the list of all applications could also be set to private at the Android API level, and the ability to execute system commands like `ls` or `cat` through `Runtime.getRuntime().exec` completely removed.

 ## 3.2 - Against data leak: part 2